Following the Beneficiary's Lead

 Keeping Trust Property Identifiable

-The trustee must also keep detailed records of every transaction and make them available to the beneficiary or their legal representative at reasonable times.
+The trustee must also keep detailed records of every transaction.
+Those records must be available to the beneficiary or their legal representative at reasonable times.
 This includes all information needed for tax return preparation.

-One important limit: a durable power of attorney held by someone other than the custodial trustee cannot be used to terminate or redirect a custodial trust for an incapacitated beneficiary.
-The custodial trust structure remains intact even if an agent under a power of attorney would prefer a different arrangement.
+One important limit applies.
+A durable power of attorney held by someone other than the trustee cannot end or redirect a custodial trust for an incapacitated beneficiary.
+The trust structure stays intact.